 AB 531 (Quirk-Silva) – Requires Unspent Local Control Funding Formula Supplemental and Concentration Funds to Be Used on High-Need Students – This bill is a reintroduction of AB 1835 (Weber) from 2020.
 AB 1835 would have closed a gap in existing law that allows LEAs to spend supplemental and concentration funds – the money generated by the numbers of English learners, low-income students, and foster youth enrolled in an LEA – for purposes outside of increasing or improving services for these groups (unduplicated students), if those dollars go unspent within the current year.
 AB 1835 would have required LEAs to use these unspent funds to increase or improve services for unduplicated students in subsequent years.
 The Governor vetoed AB 1835 because it would have required new spending regulations.
 This year, the Department of Finance has proposed an alternative that addresses the concern by defining what portion of supplemental and concentration funds must be used in the following year.
 However, the Department of Finance’s proposal also permits LEAs to fulfill their obligation to increase or improve services without spending their full allocation of supplemental and concentration funds.
 The Education Trust–West and our partners disagree with this approach and are co-sponsoring AB 531.

-Status: Assembly Member Patrick O’Donnell (D-Long Beach), chair of the Assembly Education Committee, did not permit AB 531 to be heard.
-It is a two-year bill that may be reconsidered in 2022, but that is unlikely.
+Outcome: Assembly Member Patrick O’Donnell (D-Long Beach), chair of the Assembly Education Committee, did not permit AB 531 to be heard.
+It is a two-year bill that is unlikely to be reconsidered in 2022.
+The Department of Finance’s proposal to address the “carryover” issue was enacted in AB 130, the K-12 education budget trailer bill.

 AB 595 (Medina) – Requires Consultation and Independent Analysis Before Changing University Admission Requirements – This bill is a reintroduction of AB 1930 (Medina) from 2020, a bill that was held by the Senate Appropriations Committee.
 It would require the California State University, and ask the University of California, to consult stakeholders before adopting changes to eligibility requirements.
 The bill also requires an independent, third-party analysis and an implementation committee to oversee the change if it is approved.
 Assembly Member Medina authored the bill in response to concerns expressed by ETW and many other equity groups about the CSU proposal to increase the number of courses in quantitative reasoning required for admission.

-Status: Assembly Member Medina decided to hold this bill in the Assembly Appropriations Committee, and continue gathering input from stakeholders.
-It will not advance through the remainder of the legislative process in 2021.
-Assembly Member Medina plans to continue monitoring the issue and the CSU’s consideration of the Quantitative Reasoning eligibility proposal.
+Outcome: Assembly Member Medina decided to hold this bill in the Assembly Appropriations Committee and continue gathering input from stakeholders.
+He plans to continue monitoring the issue and evaluate CSU’s consideration of the proposal concerning quantitative reasoning eligibility.

 AB 1456 (Medina) – Cal Grant Reform – Financial aid for college students has not kept pace with the cost of attendance.
 This bill would reform the current Cal Grant program and the Middle Class Scholarship so that state financial aid reaches more students and provides higher levels of financial assistance.
 Amongst the many changes, this bill would eliminate some of the eligibility requirements that block older students from accessing awards, remove the Grade Point Average verification requirement for community college students, and use the new federal Student Aid Index to determine the level of financial need.
 These changes will ensure more Californians have access to an affordable degree.